• Skip to main content

 Jump to Recipe Print Recipe

 I finally took a sip of the Quinoa Kool-aid and I am hooked!
 Who ever saw that coming?
 I used to make fun of all the Quinoa and Kale recipes out there.
-But here I am cooking it up all the time! ( I still don’t eat Kale, but I like Red Chard -not Chardonnay…we know I like that, but Red Swiss Chard – its like Kale’s prettier second cousin with a red ribbon running through it.)
+But here I am cooking it up all the time!
+A great way to enjoy quinoa is to bake it in the oven- it comes out fluffy and perfect- learn how to make it here: Oven Baked Quinoa, White and Brown Rice.

-This recipe is a basic – you can change out the veggies, add herbs and feta or parm.
-The combinations are endless.
-Make a double batch and bring for lunch stuffed in a pita or served on lettuce leaves.
-Olives and Roasted Red Peppers would be great in a chilled version.
+Pro Serving Tip!
+Make a double batch and bring for lunch stuffed in a pita or on lettuce leaves.
+Olives and Roasted Red Peppers would be great in a chilled version as well, or even leftover rotisserie chicken for extra protein.

-If you have never tried Quinoa, this is a perfect way to introduce it to your family – it packs a nice mild nutty flavor and cooks up as easy as rice.
+If you have never tried Quinoa, this pilaf is a perfect way to introduce it to your family – it packs a nice mild nutty flavor and cooks up as easy as rice.
 Winner winner, Quinoa for dinner!

 To healthy food that doesn’t taste like healthy food!